Skip to Main Content

 Required items are as follows:

-• Application and application fee (paid online with a credit card or electronic U.S. check)
+• Application and application fee, if applicable (paid online with a credit card or electronic U.S. check)

 • A PDF of your official or unofficial transcripts from the bachelor's degree-granting school and all schools attended after completing the bachelor's degree